struts3/what/README.md

 Glance docs for <http://smoothstate.com> if needed.

 W.H.A.T. can make any page transition in SPA and SEO.
 As static, it can be CDN deployed, due to using micro-services.
 This is just a hello world example, an intro to futuristic best practices.

-For discussion, comments and Q/A: <https://gitter.im/what-community/Lobby'>
-Also, from time to time, usually one a month, we hold online training and an announcement will be posted in-there, so please join in any case.